 COMP 1451 or equivalent knowledge of Object Oriented Programming.

-MPORTANT INFO: This course is 48 hours offered as a classroom (36 hours) AND online (12 hours) format.
-This class meets once per week for 3 hours face to face and requires an additional 1 hour per week online.
-Reading, home work and assignments may require an additional 6+ hours per week outside of class.
-The average total commitment for this course is 10 hours each week.
-No registration is permitted after the course has started without department approval.
+*(A)* IMPORTANT INFO: This course is 48 hours offered as a classroom (36 hours) AND online (12 hours) format.
+The class meets once per week for 3 hours face to face and requires an additional 1 hour per week online.
+Reading, home work and assignments may require an additional 5+ hours per week outside of class.
+The average total commitment for this course is 6-8 hours each week. *(B)* REGISTRATION: No registration is permitted after the course has started without department approval.
+NOTE: No registration is permitted after the course has started without department approval.

 contact us with your comments or questions.